dmbarbour/glas/docs/GlasApps.md

 ### Live Coding Extensions

-To support live coding, a runtime might introduce a `sys.refl.reload(Filters)` method.
+To support live coding, a runtime might introduce a `sys.reload()` method.
 This asks the runtime to scan for updates in the configuration and transitive source dependencies, recompile, and apply changes.
 If called within the stable prefix of a transaction loop, this becomes a continuous request.
-Aside from reloading external files, perhaps we could introduce a `sys.refl.patch.*` API to rewrite the application namespace, or let code be sourced partially from application state.
-This provides a controlled form of self-modifying code.

 To support a smooth transition, the runtime will evaluate a `switch()` method as the first operation in the updated code.
 The will be retried until it succeeds, allowing the application to run tests and control the handoff.
 While updates are ongoing, the runtime may heuristically skip intermediate versions.
 With access to edit history, a runtime can heuristically search backwards for the most recent version that switches successfully.
 Unlike start, switch must assume the application has open file handles, network sockets, etc..